 A collaborative organization structure is beneficial toward improving quality and patient satisfaction for wound care billing services than a fragmented organizational structure.
-And as wound care involves inpatient, outpatient, technology, skilled nursing facilities, healthcare facilities and private practitioners, co-ordination is integral to achieving goals in wound healing.
+And as wound care involves inpatient, outpatient, technology, skilled nursing facilities, healthcare facilities, and private practitioners, co-ordination is integral to achieving goals in wound healing.
 Less than 15% of organizations that deal in wound care have formal organizational structures.
 There is a need to work closely in collaboration and within a defined structure.
-Organizations which have standard delivery care models, increased communication and co-ordination, and intrinsic accountability tend to have improved performance in the outcome of patients in addition to lower costs of treatment.
+Organizations which have standard delivery care models increased communication and coordination, and intrinsic accountability tends to have improved performance in the outcome of patients in addition to lower costs of treatment.

 Here’s how patients, healthcare staff and ÌT can benefit the entire wound care delivery: